-During FY2019, approximately half of the issued vouchers were 1-bedroom subsidy size for families with a single household member.
-One-third of one-bedroom vouchers went to families in the Chronically Homeless Direct Referral (CHDR) program.
+Approximately half the households housed under vouchers issued in FY2020 were 1-bedroom subsidies for families with a single household member.
+Twenty-five percent of one-bedroom vouchers went to families in the Chronically Homeless Direct Referral (CHDR) program.
 The CHDR program assists chronically homeless individuals, a population that typically have a family size of one.
 Approximately 80% of SCCHA's PBV portfolio is SRO, studio, or 1-bedroom units.

-^ The "Total" in the "Number of Households Served in Plan Year" column should match the "Actual Total" box in the "Actual Number of Households Served in the Plan Year" table in Section II.B.i of this Annual MTW Report.
+[^] The "Total" in the "Number of Households Served in Plan Year" column should match the "Actual Total" box in the "Actual Number of Households Served in the Plan Year" table in Section II.B.i of this Annual MTW Report.

-^^ The percentages in this column should be calculated by dividing the number in the prior column for each family size by the "Total" number of households served in the Plan Year.
+^{^^} The percentages in this column should be calculated by dividing the number in the prior column for each family size by the "Total" number of households served in the Plan Year.
 These percentages will reflect adjustment to the mix of families served that are due to the decisions of the MTW PHA.
 Justification of percentages in the current Plan Year that vary by more than 5% from the Baseline Year must be provided below.